Click on the question to get the answer!

 No.

-How can IFS facilitate the customs clearing?
+How can IFS facilitate customs clearance?

 Has IFS negotiated discounts with big laboratory equipment suppliers?

-Yes, we have discounts with many big companies and our grantees will benefit from them when buying the items through us.
+Yes, we have discounts with many big companies, and our grantees will benefit from them when buying the items through us.

 I'm not sure if I want the whole grant transferred to my institution or if I should leave part of it at IFS.
 What do you suggest?

-RSS (Rich Site Summary or Really Simple Syndication) is a technology that generates messages from a website or blogsite to you (the subscriber) announcing changes on that site.
+RSS ( Rich Site Summary or Really Simple Syndication ) is a technology that generates messages from a website or blog site to you (the subscriber) announcing changes on that site.

 Note: These messages are not emails, they work differently, and you read them in an RSS reader.
-Even if your email programme (eg MS Outlook) can work as an RSS reader, the messages do not arrive as emails.
+Even if your email program (eg MS Outlook) can work as an RSS reader, the messages do not arrive as emails.

 There is much more information about RSS on the Internet; some suggestions: